sngweizhi/Mbti-e/README.md

   - Settings instead of setup
   - add submit URL button beside how to play
   - edit poll to quiz

+  - Cards against humanity battle.
+30 seconds to think of a matching word to the given card.
+Funniest answer wins?
+  - Fix already sent game but want to cancel.
 =

   Add that 2truth1lie™, MBTITopics™ and TikTokBattle™ are games that are unique to this bot.
 This bot is not only for MBTI people but for anyone too.
   Add to Help: For reporting make sure that either report during active chat or report before starting a new chat.
   Purpose (add to start): purpose of the bot is to increase exposure of ppl to MBTI and see how well MBTI ties in. get feedback whether it works. if it does, create a real mobile app and promote MBTI matching for relationships/friendships

+  Why MBTI?
+I started looking at the dichotomies of Introversion/Extroversion, Thinking/Feeling, Intuition/Sensing, Judging/Perceiving as a tool to explore and learn about other people and myself.
+I learned that recognizing and balancing these dichotomies and recognizing them in others makes you a better communicator as well as more in tune to needs of others.
+  While there is an MBTI component to the bot, there is no need to use it.
+Its mainly a side experiment. the main goal of the bot is to transform the way dating is done.
+More games and quizzes will be introduced to facilitate better matches that hopefully turn into a long-lasting relationship.

+  Re:type means "about [personality] type" but also about correcting the errors in our relationships.